-Although LU-IAMF#1 will reduce the potential for incompatibility of the East Gilroy Station under Alternative 3 with adjacent land uses in east Gilroy, the impact would remain.
-No mitigation measure has been identified that would reduce this impact.
+Although LU-IAMF#1 would reduce the potential for incompatibility of the East Gilroy Station under Alternative 3 with adjacent land uses in east Gilroy, the impact would remain.
+Mitigation measures to address this impact are identified in Section 3.13.9, CEQA Significance Conclusions.
+Section 3.13.7, Mitigation Measures, describes these measures in detail.